AshuHK/Stock_Trading_Bot/README.md

 # Stock_Trading_Bot
  Building a simple trading bot using the Alpaca Trading API
-  - Will most likely be able to trade one or two stocks at once for the sake of simplicity
+  - Can only trade a single stock at a time
-  - Just simply change the stock ticker string to specify which stock to trade
+  - Just simply change the stock ticker symbol to specify which stock to trade
+    - Requires an account at alpaca.markets and polygon.io (payment required)